PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 creates the GroupBy object using unique values from the Age_Fmt column as the group’s levels and is attached to the df['Age'] column.
 The apply method calls the defined function stats applying the statistics column values within each group.
 The unstack method reshapes the returned object from a stacked form (in this case a Series object) to an unstacked form (a “wide” DataFrame).

 The same logic in SAS is shown in the following example, By Group With Continuous Variable.
-In this example the aggregation functions for the age variable statistics are produced with PROC SQL.
+In this example the aggregation functions for the age variable statistics are produced with <span class="coding">PROC SQL</span>.

 <div class="code-head"><span>code</span> By Group With Continuous Variable.sas</div>